 Most climbers keep their hands pointed up.
 The Gaston technique spices things up by shifting hand placement 90 degrees so your fingers are pointed toward your heart and your elbows are facing out.

-This grip is most helpful for navigating technical spots on the climb where footholds are sparse.
+This grip helps navigate technical spots on the climb where footholds are sparse.

-Extreme gastons can end with the fingers pointed all the way down.
-This exercise is excellent for toning your forearms, but it will zap your energy away fast.
+Extreme gastons can end with the fingers pointed down.
+This exercise is excellent for toning your forearms but will zap your energy away fast.

 The dyno is a move that can make you feel as graceful as a monkey swinging high in the treetops.
 It’s fast-paced and relies on your entire body being in sync.

-Mostly, your legs have to push off their footing hard while your arms stretch up to the next hold.
+Your legs must push off their footing hard while your arms stretch up to the next hold.
 For an instant, you’ll be flying in the air.

 5. Assisted Foot Lift

 The assisted foot lift is exactly what it sounds like.
-In this move, you use your hand as leverage to pull your leg up higher than it could stretch on its own.
+In this move, you use your hand as leverage to pull your leg up higher than it could stretch.
 The more flexible your hips and joints are, the easier this move will be.

-If you spot a great foothold that is waist-high, you can give your foot a boost by using one hand to grab it and lift it to the foothold.
+If you spot a waist-high foothold, you can give your foot a boost by using one hand to grab it and lift it to the foothold.
 You’ll be surprised by how much further you can stretch when you use your arm strength to assist.

 Ready to Enjoy Your Most Exciting Climb Yet?

-If you want to put your rock climbing techniques to the test, try out the new Sensa.
+If you want to test your rock climbing techniques, try out the new Sensa.
 These shoes can take the beating of all kinds of climbing terrains and suit the needs of any climber.

-Find out more about the other climbing footwear we carry and check out our online shop!
+Find out more about our other climbing footwear, and check out our online shop!